-To assess firms' pricing behavior in the post-COVID inflationary environment, we leverage firm-level data from Compustat Global and estimate firm markups following De Loecker et al. (2020).
+To assess firms' pricing behavior in the post-COVID inflationary environment, we leverage data from Compustat Global and estimate firm markups following Loecker and Warzynski (2012) (see Section OA.1 for details).
 Their approach relies on the insight that the output elasticity of a variable production factor is only equal to its expenditure share in total revenue when price equals marginal cost of production.
 Under any form of imperfect competition, however, the relevant markup drives a wedge between the input's revenue share and its output elasticity.